FriendUPCloud/friend-applications/CourseCreator/ReadMe.md

 Second:
     Type : CourseCreator
     Key  : Storage
-In this, add property path, the value will be the name of the folder where CourseCreator will store files
+In this, add property 'path',
+the value will be the name of the folder where CourseCreator will store files, within the friend Storage folder.

-    path ->
+    path -> CourseCreator

 Now, you can execute "CourseCreator" from your GetStarted app in the "Work" section.